Tinkerforge/doc/en/source/Software/IPConnection_Perl.rst

  Registers a callback with ID ``$id`` to the function named ``$callback``.

- The available ids with corresponding callback function signatures are described below.
+ The available IDs with corresponding callback function signatures are described below.